How much do click-in timber batten ceilings and walls cost?

 - Batten Spacing

-In this article we will dive into each of the factors above and analyse how they influence cost.
+In this article we will dive into each of the factors above and analyse how they influence the final timber ceiling cost.

-Different timber species come in at different price points, below is a list of the highest price timber to the lowest price timber that are part of our standard Proplank range
+Different timber species come in at different price points.
+Below is a list of the different timber species that are part of our standard Proplank range, from the highest to lowest cost.

 - American White Oak: $$$$$